Origin

 Meaning

 Literal translation is 'strength' or 'health'.
-In Australian English contexts, it connotes resilience and vitality, often associated with a strong character.
+In Australian English contexts, it connotes resilience and vitality, often associated with a positive outlook and robustness.

 Pronunciation